UniMath/agda-unimath/src/foundation/strong-preunivalence.lagda.md

 strong-preunivalence = strong-preunivalence-axiom-univalence-axiom univalence
 ```

-### The preunivalence axiom together with function extensionality implies strong preunivalence
+### The preunivalence axiom implies the strong preunivalence axiom

 This argument is due to Evan Cavallo.
 Note that it critically depends on
 function extensionality, both for the implication that embeddings have